 - Associated costs circa $60,000, including:-

 - Fee to American Life for structuring the investment.
-(No further management fee is taken until the property is developed and generating income.)
+(No further management fee is taken until the property is generating income for investors.)

 - Specialist EB-5 attorney